Sega GT 2002

 Sega GT 2002 is a sim racing video game published by Sega in 2002.
 It is the sequel to Wow Entertainment's Sega GT.
 Following its initial release as a retail game, it was given away on a disc with Jet Set Radio Future in specially-marked Xbox console packages.
-Sega released Sega GT Online for the following year, with extra cars and an online facility to be used with the Xbox Live.
+Sega released Sega GT Online for the following year, with extra cars and online functionality through Xbox Live.
+While Xbox Live for the original Xbox was discontinued in 2010, Sega GT Online is now playable online using the replacement Xbox Live servers called Insignia.

 Game features

 This is the only GT-style game that allows the player to select their opponents directly.
-Unlike the original game, there are no works cars to win anymore, even though old racing cars can still be won from races.
+Unlike the original game, there are no winnable works cars, even though old racing cars can still be won from races.
 Some prizes are "special prizes" that can only be won by doing a certain objective.
 The game makes use of a "damage meter" in lieu of rendered damage, but while it does not affect the handling, it will reduce the awarded prize money at the end of the race.
 When the player finishes the race with the car unscratched, the game will award a bonus cash prize.
 In turn, the player will either finish with more or less than the prize money advertised, depending on the meter.
 Unlike Gran Turismo, the license tests are merely timed laps, instead of separate tests focusing on specific elements of driving.

 Game modes

-Sega GT 2002: The players start with just $13,000 to buy a car, raising money to buy faster cars and becoming the Official Race champion.

-Quick Battle: Racing a single race against a CPU or human opponent, or alternatively, watching a CPU race.

-Chronicle Mode: The players can use classic cars from the 1960s and early 1970s, tune them up over time, and try to defeat newer cars.

-Time Attack: The players can try and beat own fastest lap-time on any circuit in the game.

-Replay Studio: Viewing and editing saved replays.
+Sega GT 2002 features several different racing game modes.
+The game’s career mode, also titled "Sega GT 2002", starts the player with $13,000 to buy a car to race with.
+Similar to Gran Turismo, the player earns money by winning races, which can then be used to upgrade their cars or buy faster ones.
+"Quick Battle" lets the player race against a single CPU opponent or another player, or alternatively watching two CPU opponents race.
+"Chronicle Mode" allows the player to race in historical cars from the 1960s and early 1970s, upgrading them over time to try to beat newer cars.
+"Time Attack" is a standard time trial mode where the player races for the fastest lap time on any circuit.
+Lastly, "Replay Studio" allows for viewing and editing of saved replays.